AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 	log.Println(a) // [1 2 3 4]
 ```
 <div style="float: right; width: 300px;"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/ref-array-copy.png"/></div>

-Arrays, on the other hand, are value types **not** reference types.
+Arrays are often expected to be reference types (probably because of how they work in C) but are value types **not** reference types.

 When you use an array you get a complete copy of it.
 <br/>